mgreiler/se-unlocked/Transcripts/EP_25_Michaela.md

 # Transcript Episode 25 Michaela

+**Michaela:**

-**Michaela:** [00:00:00] Hello and welcome to this software engineering unlocked  podcast.
+[00:00:00] Hello and welcome to this software engineering unlocked podcast!
 I'm your host, dr. McKayla.
 And today is a special episode.
 Yeah, the software engineering unlocked podcast turned one.
-And to celebrate the one year anniversary.
-And can you imagine it's already one year, I thought I will tell you a little bit about myself.
+And to celebrate the one year anniversary - and can you imagine it's already one year? - I thought I will tell you a little bit about myself.

-I will very inline with the theme of the show.
-I will tell you a little bit.
-I came into tech a little bit, my experiences with different companies.
-And also I will tell you about my favorite topic code review.
-So yeah, let's see how that goes a little bit nervous because it's the first not interview style.
+[00:00:26] I will very inline with the theme of the show.
+I will tell you a little bit how I came into tech, a little bit (about) my experiences with different companies, and also I will tell you about my favorite topic: code review.
+So yeah, let's see how that goes.

-Podcasts.
-So it means that I don't have another person interviewing me and asking me questions.
-So it will be all me talking and I hope that this goes well, I don't know.
+[00:00:42] I'm a little bit nervous because it's the first "not-interview-style" podcast, so it means that I don't have another person interviewing me and asking me questions, so it will be all me talking and I hope that this goes well, I don't know.
 So yeah, about me.
-Well, should I start maybe really from the beginning, like I do with my guests.
-Yeah.
-So how did I actually come into.
-Ted, you know, that's quite a strange story because I went to in high school, that was all about art.
-And while it's way back then a computer were already a thing.
-I'm not that old, but, uh, at my school, we did it and have laptops in our class.
-We didn't drive on a word for example, or some word process or something.
+Well, should I start?
+Maybe really from the beginning, like I do with my guests.
+So how did I actually come into Tech, you know, that's quite a strange story because I went to a high school that was all about art.
+And while it's way back then a computer were already a thing, I'm not that old, but, uh, at my school, we didn't have laptops in our class.
+We didn't write on a word for example, or some word process or something.

-We wrote really still with pencil on paper.
-And especially when I graduated at the time were already advanced.
-So in other school, people were using computers and programs to type, and our school was an art school.
-And so we were not very progressed.
-Uh, our teachers also thought, you know, It's not a good thing.
-You know, the writers write on paper.
-So even though when I graduated, I was still [00:02:00] writing most of my stuff, really with pen and paper.
+[00:01:31] We wrote really still with pencil on paper.
+And especially when I graduated at the time we were already advanced.
+So in other school, people were using computers and programs to type, and our school was an art school, and so we were not very progressed.
+Uh, our teachers also thought, you know, "It's not a good thing", you know, "the writers write on paper", so even though when I graduated, I was still writing most of my stuff, really with pen and paper.
 And I had little to no exposure to computers.

-We had a computer at home, but because it's, um, it was something expensive and it was something, you know, that.
+[00:02:09] We had a computer at home, but because it's, um, it was something expensive and it was something, you know, that.
 Also, my parents were maybe a little bit afraid of, we were not allowed to just go and play with the computer or try things out.
-So I really have to say my exposure to it.
-Computers were really re was really, really limited.
+So I really have to say my exposure to computers were really really, really limited.
 Yeah.
 Never ever would I have thought in this year that I will study computer science, but I'm in the last year before graduating and before starting a university, I actually attended a few lectures at the university and I attended lectures in different areas.

-I was in one lecture about psychology.
+[00:02:46] So I was in one lecture about psychology.
 I was in an, um, lecture about physics and I was in the lecture about algorithms.
 And somehow I was really hooked.
-I never, I actually thought I will study math.
+I never- I actually thought I will study math.
 This is what I thought that I will go on.
 But then when, when it wasn't this lecture and this professor talked about distributed systems and threading problems, and he also were talking about cash machines.
-And so I really could see that vacation of what very much it's like math to me and logic.
+And so I really could see the application of what very much looked like math to me and logic.
 But I could see really the impact that it has on the real world.
 And so I think I was hooked.
-So I got a first book about it.
-And during the summer break, before starting university, I read this book, it was about really fundamentals.
+So I got a first book about it, and, during the summer break, before starting university, I read this book, it was about really fundamentals.

-What is an algorithm and what is computer science?
+[00:03:36]  What is an algorithm and what is computer science?
 Uh, still, I didn't touch any computers.
 Right?
 It was really theoretical knowledge about, you know, what computer science is all about.
 And I was really, really fascinated.
-I thought, this is what I want to do.
-And so when I made the decision and I said, I'm going to apply, my parents were not thrilled.
-They were like, this is not for girls.
-And this is not for you.
-[00:04:00] And you're coming from an art background, which was very true.
-Right.
+I thought, "this is what I want to do".
+And so when I made the decision and I said, "I'm going to apply", my parents were not thrilled.
+They were like, "this is not for girls, and this is not for you and you're coming from an art background", which was very true, right?
 I was mainly painting pictures.
-I drew, I had paintings and things like that, architecture, but, um, I was always good at math and.
-I decided, even though they weren't happy and actually even said, they're not going to really support me doing that.
+I drew, I had paintings and things like that,architecture, but, um, I was always good at math and I decided, even though they weren't happy and actually even said, they're not going to really support me doing that, I went ahead, add then enrolled.

-I went ahead, add end.
-I'm enrolled.
-And the enrollment was actually online and yeah, mr. Whitfield, to be honest.
+(W.I.P)[00:04:29] And the enrollment was actually online and yeah, mr. Whitfield, to be honest.
 Yeah.
 I really failed to create an account.
 You know, dad.
 This was the current state that I was in.
 Right.
 So I got a little bit worried about, um, if I'm not even able to in role, because I had so little exposure to computers, internet, and things like that.